SimonCarlson/thesis/notes/logbook.md

+6/2-19:
+Kept pondering about an architecture.
+SUIT presents one similar to what I have in mind, is this an issue?
+Created a new chapter 3 dedicated to the architecture and lifecycle of devices.
+Transportation of images should be later, possibly last chapter before evaluation
+My confidence has been declining as I feel less and less qualified for this task.
+At the same time I feel like I cannot contribute to anything.
+It is hard to stay motivated to work well
+Wrote about the lifecycle of devices.
+Tried to include the perspective of enabling secure communications and profiles on server side.
+Drew a neato image.
+Started writing about the actual architecture

 5/2-19:
 Spoke to Shahid.
 He offered insight on overarching purpose of thesis.
 I need to put more focus on the architecture of the mechanism, including the lifecycle of devices, how they interact with a server (profiles?), who can act as a server, and how keys can be generated and delivered to devices.
 Mailed Ludwig Seitz and Martin Gunnarsson, they are researching secure IoT updates